civol/HDLRuby/README.md

 include HDLRuby::High::Std
 ```

 > However, `hdrcc` loads the stable components of the standard library by default, so you do not need to require nor include anything more to use them.
-In the current version, the stable components are the followings:
+In the current version, the stable components are the following:

   - `std/clocks.rb`